 Millington Trail is a 2.7 mile moderately trafficked loop trail located near East Haddam, Connecticut that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from January until November.
+The trail offers a number of activity options and is best used from January until November.

 Red trail wasn't very difficult.
 We were looking for a hike and the elevation wasn't difficult but still a beautiful walk.
 Beautiful bridges and scenery!